agporto/DeepBryo/README.md

 This repo contains the code and configuration files necessary to initiate a local instance of `DeepBryo`.
 It is based on [mmdetection](https://github.com/open-mmlab/mmdetection), [streamlit](https://streamlit.io/) and [SwinTransformer](https://arxiv.org/pdf/2103.14030.pdf)

-## Server

-We host a `DeepBryo` production server for bryozoologists.
-It can be found at [DeepBryo](https://deepbryo.ngrok.io).
-Please complete [this](https://docs.google.com/forms/d/e/1FAIpQLSc-NoKamdaWiB9pCGQyXFHsMpXXlBgYRlwwSn53h8jwf7UMnw/viewform?usp=pp_url) registration form to let us know who you are and what is your main goal when using it.

 ## Updates
 11/18/2022 - Preprint is out at bioRxiv.
 Model weights are released.